Symfa-Inc/react-router-helpers/README.md

 ```

 ### More detailed information about lazy component:
-* If the lazy component has a guard on the router that returns false, the lazy component will not even start loading over the network.
+* If the lazy component has a guard on the router that returns `false`, the lazy component will not even start loading over the network.
 **In other words, a user who should not have access to the requested page / component will not download its bundle.**
 * With a lazy component, you can also use `resolvers` and get values with `useResolver` inside the lazy component
 * Detailed information about statuses `lazy` component can be received inside `LoadingComponent` with the `useLazyStatus` hook